john-masters/JohnMasters_T1A3/README.md

 git clone https://github.com/john-masters/JohnMasters_T1A3.git
 ```

-2. Once you have a copy of my terminal app, open to the main folder 'JohnMasters_T1A3'.
+2. Once you have a copy of my terminal app, open to the main/root folder 'JohnMasters_T1A3'.
 Once you're there, enter into the virtual environment to the run the application.
 You can do that by entering the following command in your terminal.
-You will know it's working as '(.ven)' will appear on the left side in your terminal line.
+You will know it's working as '(.venv)' will appear on the left side in your terminal line.

 ```sh
 source .venv/bin/activate